octaviotron/zimbra/notes-cluster.md

 pcs status corosync
 ```

 Disable stonith.
-It is temporary, needed to configure and activated later:
+It is temporary, needed to configure and will be activated later:
 ```
 pcs property set stonith-enabled=false
 ```

-And disable the quorum policy, also later will be reactivated:
+And disable the quorum policy, also later it will be activated:

 ```
 pcs property set no-quorum-policy=ignore